 They also use psychological methods like talking about those problems to help patients overcome those psychological issues.
 Usually, therapists deal with feelings and help disburse the emotional cloud through their expert guidance.
 Therapists help solve problems by clarifying feelings.

-To understand the difference between therapist and psychologist, it is important to note that both deal with mental stress and pressure of an individual
+To understand the difference between therapist and psychologist, it is important to note that both deal with mental stress and pressure on an individual.

 Both aim to help and guide patients.

 A psychologist works alongside a psychiatrist to prescribe some medical treatment apart from speech therapy.
-In contrast, a therapist works in most of the cases individually using various techniques of therapy.
+In contrast, a therapist works in most cases individually using various techniques of therapy.

 However, there is a huge number of professions that fall under the category of therapy.
 For instance, psychoanalysts, marriage and career counselors, social workers and psychotherapists, and many other professionals fall under the umbrella of therapy.